Glen Sheil: Politics

 He was elected to the Senate at the 1974 election, taking his seat immediately on 18 May because the election followed a double dissolution.
 In an early parliamentary speech, he read the Lord's Prayer in nine South African languages.
 He was re-elected in 1975, also a double dissolution.

 After the 1977 election, Malcolm Fraser announced the make-up of the new ministry that he would be recommending to the Governor-General.
 Sheil was to be Minister for Veterans' Affairs.
 He was then sworn into the Federal Executive Council, the body that formally advises the Governor-General on governmental matters.
-The announcement was made at 5 p.m. on 19 December 1977.
+The announcement was made at 5 pm on 19 December 1977.

 The next morning a story appeared in the Melbourne Sun News Pictorial where Sheil professed his support for apartheid.
 The story, based on an interview with journalist Niki Savva, also quoted Sheil saying he would support apartheid in Australia.

 In the ensuing furore over the story, Fraser decided not to proceed with Sheil's appointment to the ministry.
 In a very rare move, he advised the Governor-General, Sir Zelman Cowen, to terminate Sheil's appointment as an Executive Councillor (such appointments are normally for life).
 Cowen was required by convention to act on the Prime Minister's advice, and the termination occurred at midday on 21 December.
 This also had the affect of stripping him of the title "Honourable", which he would otherwise have held for life.

 This was widely described as "the shortest ministerial career in Australia's history".
 In fact, Sheil was never a minister at all, but he was a member of the Executive Council for two days.
 He became the only person to be announced in a Ministry who never made it as a minister.

 On 6 February 1981 he resigned from the Senate to contest a by-election for the House of Representatives seat of McPherson.
 He was defeated by Liberal Party candidate Peter White.
 The casual vacancy caused by his resignation was filled by Florence Bjelke-Petersen, the wife of the then-Premier of Queensland, Joh Bjelke-Petersen.

 At the 1984 election on 1 December, he was re-elected to the Senate, again taking his seat immediately because the Senate was being increased from 64 to 76 members.
 He was defeated at the 1990 election, his term expiring on 30 June 1990.